 3) Incidence: While we can often use our targeting to narrow down respondent groups and increase the “effective incidence”, screening out respondents is still often required.
 In our business model, we still provide rewards to respondents whether they’re screened out or complete a full survey.
 We do this because it has shown positive effects to member engagement and data quality.
 We also work with other data providers who use variable reward amounts based on the number of questions answered.

 So while we don’t charge the same amount that we charge for a fully completed response when respondents are screened out of a survey, we still charge a fee to support our costs.
 This cost is factored into our “per complete” price.
-Incidence pricing is only available when using a sales representative, and not in the self-service version of SurveyMonkey Audience.

 4) Complexity: When customers require complex rules, restrictions or quotas that our automated tools may not support without manual intervention, it requires more work from our team, and creates more possibilities for errors.
 While we seek to avoid manual processes, some are required for certain projects to ensure we can help our customers make better decisions using our products.
 When highly custom requirements are required for a project, we charge additional fees based on the extent of the complexity.